The goal of our Childhood Blindness Initiative is to reduce all forms of vision impairment for children around the world.

 Paediatric Ophthalmologists focus on the development of the visual system and the various diseases that disrupt visual development in children.
-The conditions include strabismus, retinopathy of prematurity, amblyopia and retinoblastoma.

 THE REACH OF OUR TRAINING, EQUIPMENT & SUPPORT